-ICTS offers support and troubleshooting 7 days a week from 7:00 a.m. to 10:00 p.m. on our Facebook page.
+ICTS offers support and troubleshooting 7 days a week from 07h00 to 22h00 p.m. on our Facebook page during term time.
+During vac, we're online 08h00 to 17h00, Monday to Friday.
 We also post information about ICTS services, ICT issues on campus and interesting news about IT and technology.